 VERSES Technologies Announces Name Change to VERSES AI

-/EIN News/ -- VANCOUVER, British Columbia, March 08, 2023 (GLOBE NEWSWIRE) -- VERSES Technologies Inc. (NEO:VERS) (OTCQX:VRSSF) ("VERSES'' or the "Company”), a cognitive computing company specializing in the next generation of Artificial Intelligence (AI) systems and the developer of KOSMOS™, a network operating system enabling distributed intelligence, is pleased to announce a name change to VERSES AI Inc. effective March 31st, 2023, subject to final acceptance of the Neo Exchange Inc. (the "NEO").
-The name change confirms the Company’s focus and more clearly communicates its intent to the market.
+VANCOUVER, British Columbia, March 08, 2023 (GLOBE NEWSWIRE) -- VERSES Technologies Inc. VERS VRSSF ("VERSES'' or the "Company"), a cognitive computing company specializing in the next generation of Artificial Intelligence (AI) systems and the developer of KOSMOS™, a network operating system enabling distributed intelligence, is pleased to announce a name change to VERSES AI Inc. effective March 31st, 2023, subject to final acceptance of the Neo Exchange Inc. (the "NEO").
+The name change confirms the Company's focus and more clearly communicates its intent to the market.

 "VERSES was founded on the premise that AI would be the driving force in the Web 3.0 era.
 It's why we have assembled an executive team with decades of deep tech and AI and Robotics expertise in solving problems for Fortune 500, Global 1000, and government entities," said Gabriel René, Chief Executive Officer of VERSES.